phyllischerng/cpsc210-project/README.md

 buy bubble tea now, it is very common to overspend on it, which can also cause health concerns.
 For someone like me who is not only health-conscious, but also money-conscious, an application like this will help me be more aware of how much I actually drink bubble tea.

+## User Stories

+- As a user, I want to be able to add a drink to my list of drinks
+- As a user, I want to be able to view my list of drinks
+- As a user, I want to be able to select the type of drink to input (milk or non-milk)
+- As a user, I want to be able to specify the sugar level of the drink to input
+- As a user, I want to be able to select a topping for my drink to input
+- As a user, I want to be able to specify how much my drink costs
+- As a user, I want to be able to see the total amount of money I have spent on drinks
+- As a user, I want to be able to see the total amount of calories in my list